University Research Lecturer

 Nick is interested in the control of working memory, and how brain oscillations may act to organize such control.
-He uses modelling, EEG, MEG, and fMRI to look at these questions.
+He uses modelling, M/EEG, fMRI, and intracranial recordings to look at these questions.

 Rhythmic temporal expectation boosts neural activity by increasing neural gain.